freespek/solarkraft/doc/monitor-specs.md

 - $S_i \subseteq V \rightarrow D$ is the $i$-th contract state, which is a partial mapping from variables to their data values.
 If a variable $v$ is present in the mapping $S_i$, we say that it _exists_ in this state.
 - $T = T_0, T_1, ...$ is a sequence of transactions.
 Each transaction brings the contract into its next state, which we denote by $S_i \xrightarrow{T_i} S_{i+1}$.
 - $P$ is a set of all possible method parameter names.
 We reserve "method" to denote the name of the invoked contract method.
-- $T_i \subseteq P \rightarrow D$ is a partial mapping from parameter names to their values; only the parameters specific to the method invoked are present in the mapping.
+- $T_i \subseteq P \rightarrow D$ is a partial mapping from parameter names to their values; only the parameters specific to the invoked method are present in the mapping.

+The above definitions define the structure of the object to which we apply monitor specifications.
+Now it's time to define the structure of specifications themselves.
+As checking each direct method specification or reverse effect specification is independent from others, we define only the structure for individual monitors.

+- $M_D = \langle F, P, H \rangle$ is a direct method monitor specification, where the components are the finite sets of `MustFail`, `MustPass`, and `MustHold` conditions respectively.
+- $M_R = \langle T, E \rangle$ is a reverse effect monitor specification, where the components are the finite sets of `MonitorTrigger` and `MonitorEffect` conditions respectively.

+In the above:

+- $F, P, T \subseteq S_i \rightarrow \mathbb{B}$ are boolean conditions of the past state only
+- $H, E \subseteq (S_i, S_{i+1}) \rightarrow \mathbb{B}$ are boolean conditions defined over the past and the next state

 ### Monitor verification complexity